Master of Arts in Education, Option in Dual Language Development

 Request to be added to the prospective student list for this program.

-The Dual Language Development (DLD) program fosters the development of critical educators who apply research-based knowledge in designing and implementing a culturally and linguistically affirming dual language/immersion curriculum for a variety of language learners (i.e., native English speakers, multilingual speakers, emergent bilinguals).
+The Dual Language Development (DLD) program is a two-year, 30-unit program that fosters the development of critical educators who apply research-based knowledge in designing and implementing a culturally and linguistically affirming dual language/immersion curriculum for a variety of language learners (i.e., native English speakers, multilingual speakers, emergent bilinguals).
 Candidates develop strategies and approaches for building students’ literacy and language development in multiple languages.
 The DLD program continues to develop teacher leaders and advocates of linguistically diverse students, families, communities, and the field.

 The program offers candidates opportunities to examine how language is used to construct race and how ideas of race influence language and language use.
 Candidates will engage in interdisciplinary coursework to explore how the relationship between race and language impacts domains like politics and education.
 To promote multilingualism and cultural affirmation in K-12 classrooms, candidates will critically reflect on issues that impact dual language classrooms and students to identify approaches that support students’ academic, social-emotional, and socio-political growth through instruction.